AIPaPaCha/symbiotic-programming-index/docs/qc/studies/qc_foundational_interface.md

 ### 3.6 Synthesis

-By defining Qc as the weighted harmonic mean of **Correctness, Efficiency, Security, and Conformance**, SPI provides a rigorous but bounded abstraction.
+By defining Qc as the weighted harmonic mean of **Correctness, Efficiency, Security**, and **Conformance**, SPI provides a rigorous but bounded abstraction.
 Qc thereby remains **broad enough** to capture what “industrial-grade software” requires, yet **narrow enough** to avoid absorbing the mandates of Stability, Explainability, or NLE.

 In essence, these four sub-coefficients represent the **four industrial gates of software quality**: